Do you sometimes…

 If you’re occasionally feeling battered by stress, I think you’ll find these study results encouraging…

 In a double-blind study of 64 adults, one group received 300 mg of ashwagandha root extract twice a day for 60 days.
 The other group received a placebo.

 The ashwagandha group experienced numerous benefits, compared to the placebo group:

-- Scored lower on tests measuring stress, anxiety, and overall well-being (the lower the score, the less stressful effects)*
+- They scored lower on tests measuring stress and overall well-being (the lower the score, the less stressful effects).*

 - They reported a “tremendous” improvement in quality of life*

-Relaxation and an Energy Boost, All from the Same Herb?
+Relaxation and an Energy Boost From One Herb?

 I know what you may be thinking… “How can one herb provide both calming and energizing benefits at the same time?”

 The answer is simple: Ashwagandha is an adaptogen, and a potent one at that.